Top Gut Killers and What to Do About Them

 Lower secretory IgA increases your risk of bad bugs hurting you.
 Decreased blood flow also reduces the delivery of oxygen and other nutrients to intestinal cells, which can hurt the health of the intestinal lining and the type and quality of gut bacteria.

 There are two categories of stress—emotional and physical.
 Both can have the same effect on your gut and overall health.
-Stress reduction techniques such as meditation, appropriate exercise and saying No to things that don’t truly serve you can help.
+Stress reduction techniques such as meditation, appropriate exercise and creating healthy boundaries by saying No to things that don’t truly serve you can help.

 Clooney AG, Bernstein CN, Leslie WD, et al. A comparison of the gut microbiome between long-term users and non-users of proton pump inhibitors.
 Aliment Pharmacol Ther.
 2016;43(9):974-984.
 [Article]

 D’Argenio V, Salvatore F. The role of the gut microbiome in the healthy adult status.
 Clin Chim Acta.
 2015;451(Pt A):97-102.
 [Article]

 Guerreiro CS, Calado A, Sousa J, Fonseca JE.
 Diet, Microbiota, and Gut Permeability-The Unknown Triad in Rheumatoid Arthritis.
 Front Med (Lausanne).
 2018;5:349.
 [Article]

 Karl JP, Hatch AM, Arcidiacono SM, et al. Effects of Psychological, Environmental and Physical Stressors on the Gut Microbiota.
 Front Microbiol.
 2018;9:2013.
 [Article]

 Knauf F, Brewer JR, Flavell RA.
 Immunity, microbiota and kidney disease.
 Nat Rev Nephrol.
 2019.
 [Article]